zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

   SOA record on SOA queries.
 * Unless otherwise stated, all name servers respond authoritatively with (or without) MX records on MX queries.
-* Unless otherwise stated, all respond are authoritative and with [RCODE Name] "NoError".
+* Unless otherwise stated, all responses are authoritative and with [RCODE Name] "NoError".

 ### NO-RESPONSE-MX-QUERY